 All of our bearing houses and more of our certified hygienic levelling feet are EHEDG certified.

-Let us help you find the right levelling feet
+Let us help you find the right component for your equipment

-All NGI feet are in stock and ready for immediate dispatch.
+NGI hygienic components are in stock and ready for immediate dispatch.
 Our lead time throughout Europe is just 3-4 days.

 NGI is an experienced manufacturer and consulting partner supplying machine builders worldwide.

-Feel free to call us for non-binding advice regarding your specific levelling feet.
+Feel free to call us for non-binding advice regarding your specific levelling feet, bearing house or castor.